Ways to enter Ukraine during the Rashist slaughter

 Many trains to Kyiv stop at Rakhiv, so you can pick one to reach Kyiv the next morning.
 Rakhiv looks like a very nice town.

-4. Moldova.
+4. Moldova

 Chisinau has many flights from other European cities.
-Kyiv-Chisinau Express was restored last year after 24 years of hiatus.
+Kyiv-Chisinau Express was restored last year after 24 years of hiatus (17:34 - 12:05: duration: 18:31).
 You can fly to Chisinau and reach Kyiv the next morning via this train.
-I took it to exit Ukraine.

-Except for areas near the frontline, Ukraine is safer than many US cities such as Baltimore, Chicago, San Francisco, Detroit, DC...
+Except for areas near the frontline, Ukraine is safer than many US cities such as Baltimore, Chicago, San Francisco, Detroit, and DC...

 Comments